Planetable/Planet/Technotes/WalletConnect.md

 - [x] **Rainbow**: Can connect, can send transaction, cannot switch network
 - [x] **Trust** - Can connect only

+## To Do

+- [ ] Better visual clues about which wallet app was used for the connection

 ## WalletConnect V1 Deprecation Timeline

 Mar 1, 2023